Josh Berry races to 1st Cup Series victory, gives Wood Brothers 101st win with Las Vegas score

+LAS VEGAS, N.V. — Josh Berry spent much of his career content as a journeyman racer who probably would never make it beyond the local short-track scene.

+When he got a break in NASCAR — Hall of Famer Dale Earnhardt Jr. has believed in Berry for years — he made the most of it by winning five Xfinity Series races for JR Motorsports.
+That led to a shot in the Cup Series, then a full-time job last year with Stewart-Haas Racing.

-LAS VEGAS — (AP) — Josh Berry raced to the first Cup Series victory of his career, taking NASCAR's oldest team to victory lane Sunday at Las Vegas Motor Speedway.
+But when SHR decided to shutter at the end of last season, Berry was dumped into the free agent market and immediately grabbed by Wood Brothers Racing.
+In his fifth race with his new team, Berry scored the first Cup Series victory of his career by taking NASCAR’s oldest team to victory lane Sunday at Las Vegas Motor Speedway.

+“I’m just thankful to be in the situation I am driving fast race cars,” Berry said.
+“With my experience on the short tracks, you think that’s where you’re going to win.
+But if I’ve learned anything in this sport it is that you never know when it’s going to be your day.”

-Berry, in his first season driving the famed No. 21 for Wood Brothers Racing, had the first victory for a Ford team through five races this season.
+Berry, driving the famed No. 21, had the first victory for a Ford team through five races this season.
 William Byron opened the year with a Daytona 500 victory in a Chevrolet and Christopher Bell in a Toyota won the next three races.

 Berry, meanwhile, had to run down Daniel Suarez following a restart with 19 laps remaining to take control.
 Although Harrison Burton won at Daytona last summer for the Wood Brothers, Berry’s victory is the first not at a superspeedway since Ryan Blaney won for the team in 2017 at Pocono.